This feature isn’t available to all Chronosphere Observability Platform users and

 Examples

-The following examples explain how to create alerts for particular situations:
+The following examples explain how to create alerts for particular situations:-

 -

-Create alerts by rule type If you want to alert on certain types of rules, you can do something like:
+If you want to alert on certain types of rules, you can do something like: